sentoz/loggie-docs-en/docs/user-guide/architecture/background.md

 The resource usage is large and the performance is average.
 Some internal departments have used Flume before, and the pressure test results confirm that it is indeed inferior to Filebeat.

 The most important thing is that none of the current open source agents have good native support for K8s, and some of them can only collect stdout logs.
-It is precisely because the current open source Agent has some problems that it cannot meet the long-term needs, so we decided to start self-research.
+It is precisely because the current open source Agent has some problems that it cannot meet the long-term needs, we decided to start self-research.

 ## 3、What is Our Ideal Log Agent?
 **The overall goal:**